programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt1.md

 [^kaiming]: This initialisation isn't actually random in the fastai framework, and instead uses [Kaiming initialization](https://pouannes.github.io/blog/initialization/). <!---$std = \sqrt{\frac{2}{\left(1 + a^{2}  \right ) \times \text{input_dimensions}}}$-->

+[^star]: Using 'star imports' is generally discouraged in Python.
+However, fastai uses [`__all__`](https://docs.python.org/3.5/tutorial/modules.html#importing-from-a-package) to provide a list of packages that should be imported when using star import.
+This approach is useful for exploratory work but you may still want to change your imports to be more explicit.